Abhichasma/StateMQ/README.md

 // Publish arbitrary MQTT messages esp.publish("node/log", "booted", /*qos=*/1, /*retain=*/false);

-// Configure global and per-topic QoS esp.setDefaultSubscribeQos(0);
+// Subscribe to auxiliary topic or set QoS to a mapped one esp.subscribe("node/topic", /*qos=*/2);

-esp.setSubscribeQos("node/topic", 2);
+// Configure QoS if it has not been specified for mapped topics esp.setDefaultSubscribeQos(0);

 // Configure MQTT Last-Will message esp.setLastWill("node/status", "offline", /*qos=*/1, /*retain=*/true);